 - Bake for 20 minutes

-- Slice up the cucumber
+- Slice the cucumber using a knife or mandoline

 - Cut the cabbage in half, and then in half again, cut out the core, lay the cabbage on its side on your cutting board and cut with the grain in thin strips.

 - Slice the green onions thinly, the whole thing

 - Cut up your pineapple into small chunks

 - Add the peanuts

 - By now your chicken thighs should be cooled off a bit

 - Chop up the chicken and add to the bowl

 - Season with a pinch of salt and some ground pepper, tossing everything together

 - Add the dressing once everyone has served themselves, this way you can use the extras for lunch without it getting soggy